certsimple/rosetta-stone/README.md

 You can [read more about the rationale at CertSimple](https://certsimple.com/blog/recreating-unix-rosetta-stone).

-Inspired by the now out of date [Unix Rosetta Stone](http://bhami.com/rosetta.html).
+Inspired by the now out-of-date [Unix Rosetta Stone](http://bhami.com/rosetta.html).